Monday, 19 July 2010

 Orlando Figes to pay libel damages over ‘fake’ reviews

 These are serious charges and the response by Figes should have been a strong rebuttal which would have added a new understanding of Soviet historiography.
 What we have got is a sordid mess. ”I have not read Figes book yet or the Polonsky review.
-So cannot comment on the reviews.
+So cannot comment on the reports.
 But this is not really the point.
-This should not be a debate in order to boost the sales books by each author but should be an intellectual debate which would enlighten the public.
-Instead we are treated to a “grotesque carnival of gossip and spite”
+This should not be a debate to boost the sales books by each author but should be an intellectual debate which would enlighten the public.
+Instead, we are treated to a “grotesque carnival of gossip and spite.”